johnridesabike/acutis-vscode/README.md

 ## Limitations

+**I don't use VS Code regularly anymore, so this extension may not be up-to-date.**

 This extension is optimized for embedding Acutis in HTML, or HTML-like, languages.
 It only provides syntax highlighting.

 ## Release Notes

+## 0.2.0

+Add new icon.
+Change license to MPL-2 for consistency with Acutis.

 ### 0.1.0